Thiru0805/AI-Pdf-Reader/Technical_Summary.md

 🧩 Challenges Faced and Solutions

+1. Deployment-Level Issues:
+    During deployment on platforms like Render and Railway, environment variables were not being correctly picked up, especially from .env or Docker-level environment injection.
+This led to runtime errors like undefined REACT_APP_API_BASE_URL.

+    To resolve this, I removed all .env references from the frontend (since it's not a Vite app) and hardcoded the backend URL via runtime ENV injection in Dockerfile or deployment settings.

-1. Ollama Integration:
+2. Ollama Integration:
     Running Ollama locally required platform-specific setup and clear documentation.
 To avoid user confusion, detailed steps were included in the README, including how to install Ollama and run mistral locally using ollama run mistral.

-2. Git Access Issues:
-I initially faced issues with Git pushing changes under my company credentials.
-To solve this, I reconfigured Git to use my personal GitHub SSH key and reset the remote origin to ensure all commits reflect my personal identity.

 3. Consistent API Responses:
     Different routes were returning inconsistent response structures.
 I created a common response format (status, message, data, error) to standardize all API outputs and simplify frontend error handling.

 4. UI Feedback and Error Handling:
     Errors from the backend were not clearly communicated in the UI.
 I updated the frontend to capture and display error messages (e.g., if the model is not running or if no PDF is uploaded) in a user-friendly format.

 🛠 What I Would Improve With More Time
 If more time were available, I would: